datastackacademy/deb-intro/deb/ch1/ep2/README.md

 print(flip_string_and_reverse("no cap", False))
 ```

-If there are multiple defualt arguments for a function and you only want to specific a nondefualt value for one of them, you can use `default_arg=new_value` when calling the function.
-This must come after any nondefault arguments when calling the function.
+If there are multiple default arguments for a function and you only want to specific a non-default value for one of them, you can use `default_arg=new_value` when calling the function.
+This must come after any non-default arguments when calling the function.

 ```python
 def string_formatting(input_str, cap_first=True, reverse=False):